pcdshub/pib-testing-docker/pib/README.rst

   modules as needed.
 * Introspect modules for system library dependencies, with site config mapping of library name to system package name.
+* Site configuration-defined dependencies (maybe simple ``git clone`` ones as well?)
+* Support spec file repositories from GitHub such that you could do ``pib -s pcdshub/ecs-pib-spec:R7.0.2-23.05-1/base.yaml``.  (aside: This syntax seems the most familiar when coming from docker, though it conflicts a bit with the environment variable setting of spec files.)
+* CI-focused helpers: make it easier for ``pib`` to be used easily in CI jobs exclusive of docker.
+Along with an appropriate spec file for epics-base (at minimum), the goal would be to make the simple ``pib please --app .`` be a single-command IOC builder.

 Requirements
 ------------